sandeepnegi1996/til_sandy/README.md

 2. To give next line  printf "\n";

 ### Java
+1. When we are creating string by concat it will create a new String on each contatenation in that function definitely we wanted to return the final string as the output.In this case we will be creating numerous number of Strings to overcome this **StringBuilder** comes whose object act as the normal string and you can just append to one object and later on return the final StirngBuilder object isn't it cool :cool:

 1. When ever we are writing in a file we open the output stream at the last we will not keep the stream open
 1. How to read from the config.properties : -
 	1.Step1: create object of properties